 You MUST Have Regular Interaction

 Add engagement every 15-20 minutes.
 Studies have shown that the hippocampus part of the brain can only hold so much information before it must be processed and pushed into short-term memory.
 Studies show this to be a maximum of about 20 minutes of information.
 This means the hippocampus requires a few minutes of processing time otherwise that data can be lost to the participant (and you will have wasted your time).
 Consider blocking your content into 15 minutes of information and then pause to allow for some type of interaction with your audience.
-I’ll write about this some more in another post.
-But this is where you can really connect with your audience and create value.
+I give several ideas on audience engagement in another post here.
+This is where you can really connect with your audience and create value.

 Engage in Verbal Q&A